acook/config/README.markdown

 - Backs up any existing configuration files.
 - Creates symlinks to the dotfiles in the repo.
 - Pulls all the submodules contained in this repo.
-- Sources your `.bash_profile` script.

 Prerequisites
 -------------

 - **git**       : http://git-scm.com             - Without git the install script will complain at the end and you won't get any of the submodules, but it will still happily do everything else.
-- **vim** : http://www.vim.org - Several of the configuration files included here are for or involve Vim.
 - **coreutils** : http://www.gnu.org/s/coreutils - GNU basic utilities, some aliases and functions in the bash configuration may fail.
-- **fileutils** : http://www.gnu.org/s/fileutils - GNU file manipulation utilities, some aliases and functions in the bash configuration may fail.
+(Preinstalled on Linux)

 Note that my configuration files use GNU syntax, not BSD syntax.